CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/trigger_load/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
 <div class="column entityentry" markdown="1">Trigger_load allows to read external map-data into an entity keyvalue from mapname.save in the "maps"-folder, which is stored on the server running the map.
 Its counterpart is [trigger_save](../trigger_save).
-Supports custom keyvalues.</div>
+Supports [custom keyvalues](../custom_keyvalues)..</div>
 </div>
 </div>
 ###Keyvalues